Becoming a teacher

 Studying to be a teacher

 Approved Initial Teacher Education (ITE) programmes of study will lead you towards a teaching qualification.
-With it you can teach in New Zealand early childhood education centres, schools (primary, intermediate and secondary) or kura (Māori medium or immersion).
+With a teaching qualification you can teach in New Zealand early childhood education centres, schools (primary, intermediate and secondary) or kura (Māori medium or immersion).

 Your ITE programme will fully prepare you for your teaching career with a mix of curriculum, learning and pedagogical theory, professional studies, practicum experiences and cultural studies.